FusionAuth/fusionauth-site/site/_posts/2021-07-22-announcing-fusionauth-1-29.md

 * The relay state
 * The entire unecoded XML value

-Enabling this will help all FusionAuth users with SAML integrations more easily debug any issues they find.
-It's always a good idea to turn this off in production or once the debugging is done, since it will fire for every user who authenticates using the SAML provider.
-Such debugging may have a performance impact and will definitely spam the [Event Log](/docs/v1/tech/troubleshooting/#event-log).
+Enabling this will help all FusionAuth users using SAML to more easily debug any issues.
+It's always a good idea to turn this off in production or once the debugging is done, however.
+It will fire for every user who authenticates using the SAML provider, and may have a performance impact; it will definitely spam the [Event Log](/docs/v1/tech/troubleshooting/#event-log).

 ## Identity linking enhancements

 The last release included identity linking, where you could link one or more external accounts, managed by other identity providers, to one FusionAuth user account.

-This release extends this functionality to:
+This release extends identity linking functionality to:

 * Allow you to retrieve a FusionAuth user by an Identity Provider Id and the unique Id maintained at that Identity Provider.
-So if you wanted to find a user who registered in FusionAuth using the Facebook Identity Provider to, for instance, delete them, you could.
-Simply provide the [Facebook Identity Provider Id](/docs/v1/tech/apis/identity-providers/facebook/) and the user's Facebook Id, and you can find the FusionAuth user.
+This API allows you to a user who registered in FusionAuth using the Facebook Identity Provider to modify or delete them.
+Provide the [Facebook Identity Provider Id](/docs/v1/tech/apis/identity-providers/facebook/) and the user's Facebook user Id, and you can find the FusionAuth user to modify to your heart's content.
-* Allow the IdP Login API to be passed a request parameter to indicate a link should not be established and return a 404 instead.
-This is useful if you wish to identify if a identity link exists first before starting a workflow such as a device grant with a linking token.
+* Allow the IdP Login API to be passed a request parameter indicating a link should not be established.
+This is useful if you wish to determine if an identity link exists first before starting a workflow such as a device grant with a linking token.

 ## Freemarker debugging improvements

-[Apache Freemarker](https://freemarker.apache.org/) is the technology primarily used to customize [FusionAuth themes](/docs/v1/tech/themes/).
+[Apache Freemarker](https://freemarker.apache.org/) is the technology used to customize [FusionAuth themes](/docs/v1/tech/themes/).
 Themes control every aspect of the user interface for the [hosted login pages](/docs/v1/tech/core-concepts/integration-points/#hosted-login-pages).
-These hosted login pages take care of ten plus common login workflows.
+These hosted login pages take care of common login workflows.
 FusionAuth provides a default theme, but for most implementations, you'll want to brand these pages to look like your application.

-Previous to this release, any errors in the templates would cause nasty ugly exceptions to be displayed.
-With this release, a more useful message is logged to the aforementioned Event Log, including the expression, the line number, the template name and the theme Id.
+Previous to this release, errors in the templates would cause ugly exceptions to be displayed to the end user.
+With this release, a more useful message is logged to the aforementioned Event Log, including debugging info such as the expression, the line number, the template name and the theme Id.
+When the runtime mode is `production`, the full error is never logged to the end user.

+{% include _image.liquid src="/assets/img/blogs/release-1-29/freemarker-exception.png" alt="Example of the end user experience with a theme that has a Freemarker exception." class="img-fluid" figure=false %}

 Reviewing these messages should shorten the debugging time required to fix any template bugs.

-Building and customizing themes is critical to many users of FusionAuth and we're happy to improve the developer experience in this way.
+Building and customizing themes is critical to users of FusionAuth and we're happy to improve the developer experience in this way.

 ## The rest of it

 Some of the other enhancements and fixes included in this release:

 * Upgrading our JDBC connection and connection pooling libraries
-* Other SAML changes
+* Other SAML changes including fixing a regression around `NameID`
-* Fixing themeability of a webhook error page
+* Ensuring themeability of a webhook error page

 ## Upgrade at will